 BMO Credit Facility: On March 24, 2014, the Company and its subsidiaries, as guarantors, entered into a credit agreement with BMO Harris Bank, N.A., or BMO, that provides for a revolving line of credit of up to \$7.5 million, subject to a borrowing base calculation, and a delayed draw term loan facility of up to \$2.5 million.
 The \$7.5 million revolving credit facility includes a \$5.0 million standby letter of credit sub-facility.
 On January 15, 2015, the Company and its subsidiaries, as guarantors, entered into the Second Amendment (the "Second Amendment") to the Credit Agreement (as amended, the "BMO Credit Agreement") to, among other things, permit the acquisitions of Abacus and 360 Energy, the incurrence of the notes and guarantees issued in connection with the acquisitions of Abacus and 360 Energy and to add Abacus as a guarantor under the BMO Credit Agreement.
 The Second Amendment also increased the amount available to the Company for borrowing under the delayed draw term loan facility from \$2.5 million to \$3.0 million.
 To finance the acquisition of Abacus and 360 Energy, the Company borrowed \$2.0 million under the delayed draw term loan facility.
-As of April 3, 2015, there was approximately \$1.9 million of term loans outstanding, with the remaining \$1.1 million under the delayed draw term loan facility available for borrowing, and there was no outstanding borrowings under the revolving line of credit, with all \$7.5 million under the revolving line of credit available for borrowing.
+As of July 3, 2015, there was approximately \$1.9 million of term loans outstanding, with the remaining \$1.1 million under the delayed draw term loan facility available for borrowing, and there was no outstanding borrowings under the revolving line of credit, with all \$7.5 million under the revolving line of credit available for borrowing.

 All borrowings under the revolving line of credit are limited to a borrowing base equal to roughly 75% of the eligible accounts receivable plus 50% of the lower of cost or market value of the Company's eligible inventory, each term as defined in the BMO Credit Agreement.
-Under the BMO Credit Agreement, as of April 3, 2015, no cash amounts are restricted.
+Under the BMO Credit Agreement, as of July 3, 2015, no cash amounts are restricted.
 The revolving line of credit matures on March 24, 2016 and term loans can be requested at any time prior to February 23, 2016.
 Subject to certain conditions, including that the Company is not in default under the BMO Credit Agreement and that the Company's trailing twelve month EBITDA (as defined in the BMO Credit Agreement) is not less than \$10.0 million as of the end of the third fiscal quarter of 2015, the Company may request that the maturity date be extended by one year to March 24, 2017 and term loans could accordingly be requested at any time prior to February 22, 2017.
+As of July 3, 2015, the Company was in compliance with the covenants and conditions that would allow an extension to March 24, 2017.
+If the conditions to extend are not met, the Company would either repay the outstanding balance or refinance the revolving line of credit.